 Once you’ve entered all of your hotels, you’ll have to choose the worst case scenario: If none of your hotel choices are available, what would you like to happen?
 You have four options:

-- Book me at a hotel that is closest to the convention center, regardless of rate and shuttle availability.
+- Book me at any hotel that is on the shuttle route, regardless of rate or location

 - Book me at a hotel with the lowest available rate, regardless of location.

-Finally, you’ll need to checkmark all five boxes at the bottom of the screen:
+Finally, you’ll need to checkmark all six boxes at the bottom of the screen:

 - I will provide a deposit equal to two (2) nights’ room rate plus tax by the published deadline on my reservation confirmation email or my reservations will be automatically cancelled.

-- I understand that a non-refundable service fee equal to 3% of each hotel deposit will be charged to the credit card I provide for each reservation.
+- I understand that a non-refundable Service & Technology Fee equal to 3% of each hotel deposit will be charged to the credit card I provide for each reservation.

-- I understand that an additional non-refundable service fee in the amount of 3% of the additional deposit amount will incur if a change to a reservation increases the required hotel deposit amount.
+- I understand that an additional non-refundable Service & Technology Fee in the amount of 3% of the additional deposit amount will incur if a change to a reservation increases the required hotel deposit amount.

 - I understand the number of beds in a room cannot be guaranteed.